 - Avoid or limit alcohol consumption

-- Avoid medications that may cause liver damage, i.e. drugs with acetaminophen
+- Avoid medications that may cause liver damage, e.g. drugs with acetaminophen

 - Eat a healthy diet (fresh fruits and veggies, whole grains, and lean protein)